 A practicum experience is required for all students in the special education program.
 Practicum involves the following experiences:

 - Prior to student teaching, students will complete a practicum experience during their first academic year in the program.

 - Students develop schedules, learn teaching procedures, and develop evaluation strategies to examine the quality of supports provided to their students.

 - Practicum experience fully immerses students in a teaching experience with the members of their cohort, university supervisors, and mentor teachers.
 Conducted at a local school, students get a full teaching experience prior to their student teaching or internship experience.

 Student teaching (12 credits)

 - Student teachers are required to teach full days for one semester and log hours.

-- Applications are due by January 15.
+- Applications for 2021-22 are due by January 22.
 A $25 late fee will be assessed if that is missed.
 Application info and links provided by the Education Advisement Center.

 - Must be at school at least one half hour before school starts and one half hour after school ends, or during the district contract hours, whichever is longer.

-- Allowed to miss up to 21 hours (3 days) but must still notify the cooperating teacher and university supervisor.
+- Allowed to miss up to 3 days for illness/emergency, but must still notify the cooperating teacher and university supervisor.

 - Student teachers must make up time missed.